aliza89p/pizza-odyssey/README.md

 # pizza-odyssey
 ## homepage
 - Name of website in head tag
+- Store locations
-- store hours
+- Store hours
-- image placeholder
+- Pizza image
-- Coming up: ____ happy pizza odysseys this week!
+- happy pizza odysseys number

 ## css
-- google fonts
+- Google fonts
-- color scheme
+- Color scheme
+- Layout

 ## javascript
-- object for every hour
-- array of data
+- Object constructor
-- rendering as list with loop for every location
+- Function to repeat process for new location tables
-- console.log() checks throughout
+- Event for reading and appending form input info to new table
+- Random number generator for number of pizza odysseys